systemcarl/weblog/articles/devlogs/blank/content-template.md

 But that doesn't really capture [my mission] to create an identity and brand
     that other people in the community can relate to and follow.

+Any content driven applications is trying to market something.
-And while I'm not asking anyone to buy into anything (besides maybe a like or
+I'm not asking anyone to buy into anything (besides maybe a like and a follow).
-    a follow),
-most content driven applications are no different — they are trying to market
-    something.
-Here, I am just marketing myself as a business markets its products or services.
+But still, I am marketing myself as any business markets its products or
+    services.
 So, it occurred to me that to generalize the design of my template effectively,
     the goal is to make a marketing template that is tailored specifically for personal profiles.